Inhabiting the Christian Year: Holy Week

 |Christ Carried to the Tomb (public domain via Wikimedia Commons)|

-On the Saturday of Holy Week Jesus lay dead in a tomb nearby the site of his crucifixion.
+Holy Saturday brings both Holy Week and Lent to a close.
+It was on the Saturday of Holy Week that Jesus lay dead in a tomb nearby the site of his crucifixion.
 Most churches do not hold services on Holy Saturday, but those who do will have a very simple service focused on readings and prayers.
 Though this service is quiet and solemn, it is held with the sure knowledge that Easter Sunday is about to arrive.
 Though Jesus is dead and buried, he is soon to rise to new, resurrection life!

-Instead of a Holy Saturday service, some churches hold one late Saturday night (or very early Sunday morning)---this service is traditionally referred to as the Easter Vigil.
+Instead of a Holy Saturday service, some churches hold a service late Saturday night that is referred to as the Easter Vigil.
 It begins in complete darkness (representing Jesus dead and entombed) and concludes with the breaking in of the light of the resurrected Jesus.
 In that way the vigil is a prelude to the Easter Sunday service that we'll look at next time.